A Corny Concerto

 A Corny Concerto is a 1943 Warner Bros.
 Merrie Melodies directed by Bob Clampett.
 The short was released on September 25, 1943, and stars Bugs Bunny, Porky Pig, Elmer Fudd and Daffy Duck.

 They perform a parody of Walt Disney's Silly Symphony cartoon series and specifically his 1940 feature Fantasia.
 The film uses two of Johann Strauss's best known waltzes, "Tales from the Vienna Woods" and "The Blue Danube".
+The short entered the public domain in 1970, due to United Artists, the holder of the short at the time, failing to renew the copyright by that year.

 Plot

 Pyotr Tchaikovsky's Piano Concerto No. 1 is heard over the opening credits, featuring Carnegie Hall parody "Corny-gie Hall".
 Afterwards, a musicologist, played by Elmer Fudd appears in an ill-fitting tailcoat, unshaven and in glasses, parodying Deems Taylor in Fantasia.

 The first of the two musical segments is set to Johann Strauss's waltz "Tales from the Vienna Woods".
 Porky Pig plays Elmer Fudd's usual role of hunter, accompanied by Laramore, his hunting dog.
 Porky explains what he is doing via a sign reading, "I'm hunting that @!!*@ rabbit!!", which turns out to be Bugs Bunny.
 A series of visual gags ensue, culminating with all three characters believing that they have been shot by an angry squirrel who manages to get a hold of Porky's hunting rifle.
-After Porky and the dog realize that they are unharmed, they attempt to give first aid to the apparently fatally wounded Bugs while the dog bawls in tune with the music.
+When Porky and Laramore realize that they are unharmed, they attempt to give first aid to the apparently fatally wounded Bugs while Laramore bawls in tune with the music.
 When Porky finally pries Bugs' clenched hands off the supposed gunshot wound in his chest, Bugs is revealed to be wearing a baby blue colored bra.
-Emitting a scream of modesty, Bugs covers the bra with his left hand and slaps Porky's face with his right hand three times and caps the bra cups over the bewildered hunters' heads and then, wearing a tutu and pointe shoes, gracefully dances off into the distance, falling over at the music's climax.
+Emitting a scream of modesty when his face turns green, Bugs covers the bra with his left hand and slaps Porky's face with his right hand three times and caps the bra cups over the bewildered hunters' heads and then, wearing a tutu and pointe shoes, gracefully dances off into the distance, falling over at the music's climax.